 - Microscopic blood in the urine or stool

 - Deranged kidney function tests

 - Raised amylase levels

 - Decreased serum complement.

-The best strategy is prevention of arteriosclerosis with control of vascular risk factors.
+The best strategy is the prevention of arteriosclerosis with control of vascular risk factors.

 What other substances can lead to embolism?

-Cholesterol is most common cause of cutaneous embolic syndrome.
+Cholesterol is the most common cause of the cutaneous embolic syndrome.
 However other causes include:

 - Oxalate crystals

 - Atrial myxoma